F1 2017 (video game): Reception

 The initial reception to the game was positive, with motorsport magazine Autosport praising it for adding depth to all of the features introduced in F1 2016.
 The Daily Telegraph praised the game for its updates on previous titles, calling it one of Codemasters' best games.
 IGN was similarly complimentary for being faithful to the details of its subject, while GameSpot's review echoed Autosport's response.
-GamesMaster said it was "a superb, technical racer.
-F1 fans will love the career mode, but be disappointed by the classic content".
+GamesMaster said it was "a superb, technical racer", and also said that F1 fans will love the career mode, but be disappointed with the classic content.

 The game reached number 2 in the UK PS4 sales chart, behind Uncharted: The Lost Legacy, but topped the XO charts.
 The PlayStation 4 version sold 7,190 copies in Japan in its debut week, placing it at 11 on the sales charts.
 It reached number 2 in Australia, and 4 in New Zealand.

 Alphr put it at number 6 on their list of the best racing games on PS4 2017.
 The game was nominated for "Best Racing Game in IGN's Best of 2017 Awards, and for "eSports Game of the Year" at the 2018 SXSW Gaming Awards; and won the award for "Best Racing Game" at The Independent Game Developers' Association Awards 2018.